nchavez1/classes/class-03/README.md

         data = d3.json('https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/1.0_week.geojson');

     Both approaches produce the same `data` Object, that is, a JavaScript Object representation of the GeoJSON "FeatureCollection" of earthquakes.

 3. Create an `Array` of earthquake Features, `quakes`.
 Each element of `quakes` is a single GeoJSON Feature:

         quakes = data.features;

     A JavaScript `Array` is iterable, much like a Python `list`.
-Iterable data manipulation is a common task when analyzing or visualizing data, and we'll use it to process the earthquakes.
+    Iterative data manipulation is a common task when analyzing or visualizing data, and we'll use it to process the earthquakes.
 For example...

 4. Create an array of earthquake Latitudes